yaoxinghuo/alfred-jumpdesktop-workflow/README.md

 ## Usage
-1. Enter keyword `jump` in Alfred, followed by a searchquery to find the saved connection you need.
+1. Enter keyword `jump` in Alfred, followed by a search query to find the saved connection you need.
 2. Hit <enter> and JumpDesktop will open your connection

 ## Preview